Wrinkle Treatment Overview

 Skin care experts suggest that you find a wrinkle solution that matches your type of wrinkle.
 There are 3 types most often referred to by dermatologists and doctors.

 1) Superficial wrinkles and fine lines – less prominent facial lines or lip lines may be addressed with one or several nonsurgical treatments

 - Botox Cosmetic may be used to prevent a wrinkle caused by repetitive muscle movement from getting deeper.

 - Injectable fillers (e.g., Restylane, Juvederm) may be used to temporarily fill wrinkles.
 Volumizing the face can make a significant difference in making your lines disappear in a natural way.
-Once the face is volumized, a doctor may recommend you improve deeper lines with resurfacing means such as lasers and chemical peels or dermabrasion
+Once the face is volumized, a doctor may recommend you improve deeper lines with resurfacing such as lasers, chemical peels, or dermabrasion.

-- Lasers (e.g., carbon dioxide, erbium:YAG, Fraxel) may be used to resurface the skin to erase lines.
+- Lasers (e.g., carbon dioxide, erbium:YAG, Fraxel) may be used to resurface the skin to reduce lines.